Comments: Edit, Delete, Leave Alone?

 This was the topic we discussed in our Sunday Hot Blog Tips Live Google Hangout, and it was the topic I brought up.
 The issue came because in the last week I received two very long comments on two separate blogs.
 On one of them I knew the person.
 Both of them weren’t just long comments, but didn’t have any breaks, which means they were very long comments, no break for paragraphs, and not necessarily following what some might consider a proper story format, as in starting with an idea and following it in a logical sequence.

 Both of these left me in a mental quandary.
 On their own they weren’t very easy to read.
-So when I did was edit one, on this blog, be breaking it into paragraph chunks.
+So when I did was edit one, on this blog, by breaking it into paragraph chunks.
 On the other blog I left it alone because it was just too hard to figure out how to break it up.

 I didn’t really have many qualms about either one, but it got me to thinking about editing comments in general.
 It’s not something I’ve had to do all that often… well, that’s not quite true.
 Since I know almost no one reads the brief commenting policy above the comment box, some people put links into their comments that aren’t adding to the discussion.
 They end up in spam, and if I decide to okay them I then have to go in and remove those links before approving the comment.
 Those links that do add to the comment I don’t mind, but they’re still going to the spam filter.

-I’ve only once ever in 5 years, which is very good, had to edit a comment because of a bad word.
+I’ve only once in 5 years, which is very good, had to edit a comment because of a bad word.
 Nope, not allowing it here since I don’t curse (or cuss; folks not familiar with Southern dialects hate “cuss”), and if there was more than one word I just might have to delete the entire thing.
 I like to think that’s people treating me well in my own space; I appreciate that.

 Some comments have no spaces or punctuation between the sentences.
 I’m always ambivalent about that, so I’ll admit that if those comments end up in the spam filter, I go ahead and delete them.
 If they make it through, I almost always leave them, but I’m starting to reconsider that policy because I’ve never once returned a visit to a blog and saw that they write that way on their own blog.
 If you don’t do it in your own space what makes it right in my space?
 Could be a paid writer who could care less, right?